emvouvakis/FuelPricesGreeceAPI/README.md

 The state machine consists of 3 tasks:
 1. **WebScraping**: Invokes the `webscraping-lambda` function to scrape the web for PDF links and download them.
+2. **CheckStatus**: Check if new data were downloaded from `webscraping-lambda`.
+If nothing was downloaded then do not invoke `cleaning-lambda`.
-2. **Cleaning**: Invokes the `cleaning-lambda` function to process and clean the downloaded data.
+3. **Cleaning**: Invokes the `cleaning-lambda` function to process and clean the downloaded data.
-3. **NotifyFailure**: Sends an email notification via SNS if any of the previous steps fail.
+4. **NotifyFailure**: Sends an email notification via SNS if any of the previous steps fail.

 ## 🧪 Example Usage